-By prior agreement with the OMB team, we began the afternoon session with a another addition to the simple concept model - shelter capacity and housing capacity, both thought of as a number of families that could be handled.
+By prior agreement with the OMB team, we began the afternoon session with another addition to the simple concept model-shelter capacity and housing capacity, both thought of as a number of families that could be accommodated.
 The capacities were linked to the families in the system simply by ratios, the shelter density and the housing density (see Figure 9, ignoring the gray elements for the moment).
-We showed the group the previous simulation run (Figure 8) and displayed the graphs of the density ratios, which rose dramatically beyond acceptable or sustainable levels.
-We then asked the group what pressures these densities would generate if they approached or exceeded one.
+We showed the group the previous simulation run (Fig. 8) and displayed the graphs of the density ratios, which rose dramatically beyond acceptable or sustainable levels.
+We then asked the group what pressures these densities would generate if they approached or exceeded 1.
 That question, repeated in many contexts as the workshop continued, proved incredibly productive, for it leads naturally to the closing of feedback loops and the subsequent identification of circular causal processes important in the system.

 Here the group suggested that rising population densities would shorten the average length of stay in shelters (to speed families out and make room for the growing inflow) and would decrease the fraction of the shelter outflow that could move into permanent housing (because there would be no room in housing for the increased flow).
-We sketched the structures shown in figure 9 on a white board, motivated the necessary equation formulations, and then simulated the model (which we had prepared in advance).
+We sketched the structures shown in Figure 9 on a white board, motivated the necessary equation formulations, and then simulated the model (which we had prepared in advance).
 Figure 10 shows the rather complex dynamics that result from the interactions of these stock-and-flow feedback structures.
+They had the desired effect: without understanding the dynamics in detail or linking them to experience in the homeless care system, the group grasped the essential idea that system behavior is a consequence of system structure.

 The remainder of the first day and all of the second day were devoted to exploring in detail the capacities in the system judged by the group to be crucial for the policy modeling effort.
-Staff and bed capacities in all sectors of the detailed OMB model were identified, diagramed one at a time, and linked to the rest of the sector.
+Staff and bed capacities in all sectors of the detailed OMB model were identified, diagrammed one at a time, and linked to the rest of the sector.
 Figure 11 shows a typical diagram sketched in front of the group in response to suggestions of the group, here capturing homeless families in the income support unit and the assessment process.
-The figure shows the beginnings of a number of feedback loops stimulated by considering the load or density ratios of families in these units relative to their staff or bed capacities.
-10 This particular diagram is of interest because it shows several contributions of members of the group which had not emerged earlier.
-Guided by the facilitator, participants noted that when the density of families in assessment becomes too great, entry to assessment is shut down, but families can't stay in the income support unit so there must be a potential flow into Tier II housing that bypasses the assessment process.
-It was also during elicitation and discussion of this diagram that participants noted that the promise or potential of permanent housing has the effect of increasing the entrance of families into the housing support system -- the links at the bottom of the figure were added to reflect what participants were saying, with all knowing that they connected to elements of the system not shown in the diagram.
+The figure shows the beginnings of a number of feedback loops stimulated by considering the load or density ratios of families in these units relative to staff or bed capacities.
+This particular diagram is of interest because it shows several contributions of members of the group that had not emerged earlier.
+Guided by the facilitator, participants noted that when the density of families in assessment becomes too great, entry to assessment is shut down, but families can't stay in the income support unit (an office that provides funds to families in crisis), so there must be a potential flow into Tier II housing that bypasses the assessment process.
+It was also during elicitation and discussion of this diagram that participants noted that the promise or potential of permanent housing has the effect of increasing the entrance of families into the housing support system-the links at the bottom of the figure were added to reflect what participants were saying, with all knowing that they connected to elements of the system not shown in the diagram.